junxit/us-congress-bills-113/bill.md

   >     - **(F)** a description of how the eligible entity will develop and evaluate the competencies and assessments of student knowledge (which may include prior-learning assessments) administered as part of the demonstration project, including how such competencies and assessments are aligned with workforce needs;
   >     - **(G)** a description of the proposal for determining a student’s Federal student aid eligibility under this title for participating in the demonstration project, the award and distribution of such aid, and safeguards to ensure that students are making satisfactory progress that warrants disbursement of such aid;
   >     - **(H)** a description of the students to whom competency-based education will be offered, including an assurance that the demonstration project will enroll a minimum of 50 and a maximum of 3,000 students;
-  >     - **(I)** an assurance that students participating in the demonstration project will not be eligible for more Federal assistance under this title than such students would have been eligible for under a traditional program; and
+  >     - **(I)** an assurance that students participating in the demonstration project will not be eligible for more Federal assistance under this title than such students would have been eligible for under a traditional program;
-  >     - **(J)** an assurance the eligible entity will identify and disseminate best practices with respect to the demonstration project to other eligible entities carrying out a demonstration project under this section.
+  >     - **(J)** an assurance the eligible entity will identify and disseminate best practices with respect to the demonstration project to other eligible entities carrying out a demonstration project under this section; and
+  >     - **(K)** A description of the population of students served by the eligible entity that are veterans or members of the Armed Forces and how such eligible entity will, when appropriate, incorporate the specific needs of such population when carrying out the demonstration project.
   > - **(c)** *Selection*
-  >   - **(1)** *In general* Not later than 6 months after the date of enactment of this section, the Secretary shall select not more than 20 eligible entities to carry out a competency-based education demonstration project under this section.
+  >   - **(1)** *In general* Not later than 6 months after the date of enactment of this section, the Secretary shall select not more than 30 eligible entities to carry out a competency-based education demonstration project under this section.
   >   - **(2)** *Considerations* In selecting eligible entities under paragraph (1), the Secretary shall—
   >     - **(A)** prioritize projects which show promise in reducing the time or cost required to complete a degree, certificate, or credential;
   >     - **(B)** consider the number and quality of applications received;